-2. The purpose of test mining shall be to provide evidence by information gathered through test mining projects to ensure that the proposed mining equipment is technically appropriate and that the Marine Environment is effectively protected from harmful effects in accordance with Article 145 of the Convention.
+2. ‘Test mining’ means an in situ testing of the integrated system of all relevant equipment (e.g. collector, raiser and release techniques) and process steps for an exploitation activities under such technical, spatial and temporal conditions which allows to provide evidence to ensure that the proposed mining equipment is technically appropriate, that the Marine Environment is effectively protected from harmful effects, including the cumulative effects, in accordance with Article 145 of the Convention and that the effects could be monitored.
+‘Test mining’ should also be undertaken in order to optimize the integrated system with regard to its potential effects on the Marine Environment.